 There’s no denying that the Irish love their food, around the world many people would usually enjoy ready meals for breakfast.
 But there has been a long Irish tradition of having a fried breakfast also referred to as a ‘Fry’.
 It’s a meal that will fill you up and give you energy for the day ahead.

 A traditional Irish breakfast includes a variety of meats; bacon, sausages, possibly pudding, as well as eggs and fried tomatoes.
 The hearty breakfast is also served with homemade Irish soda bread and potato bread and a strong cup of tea and a glass of orange juice.

-It was originally a tradition to help prepare people for a full day of work on the farm but into today’s modern world is not possible to have most working mornings.
+It was originally a tradition to help prepare people for a full day of work on the farm but into today’s modern world it’s not possible to have most working mornings.
 However, the traditions of a full Irish breakfast serves a staple treat in many households in Ireland, usually prepared on a Saturday or Sunday morning.
-It’s also a meal that you can have for your evening dinner that many Irish people enjoy.
+It’s also a meal that you can have for your evening dinner, many Irish people enjoy doing this.